LucaKling/UberspaceMM/README.md

 ## Examples
 Currently there are two examples; a small example of the `UberspaceMM::getUsernames()` function and a bigger example of all currently supported functions compressed into a control panel.
 Just have a look at the folder **examples**.

+## Prerequisites
+Please be sure you ran `vsetup` in the shell or already setup virtual mailboxes in the dashboard of your account.

 ## Installation
 Since Uberspace offers **git** on their machines, you can simply clone this repo by using the command `git clone https://github.com/LucaKling/UberspaceMM`.
-There is no configuration needed.
+There is no further configuration needed.
 Just have a look at the folder **examples**.
 If you want to use the examples, clone it into a folder which is reachable trough the web and if you want to use the class in your own script, just include the file **UberspaceMM.class.php** in the root folder.